Diderot-Language/examples/dprobe/README.md

 # dprobe: image probing utility

-This utility is a conceptual peer to the `vprobe` and `gprobe` utilities in Teem (which probe various quantities on 3-D fields reconstructed by convolution), except that `dprobe` works on 1-D and 2-D data, and permits probing any expression in the field that Diderot knows how to compute.
+This is a conceptual peer to the `vprobe` and `gprobe` utilities in Teem (which probe various quantities on 3-D fields reconstructed by convolution), except that `dprobe` works on 1-D and 2-D data, and permits probing any expression in a field Diderot knows how to compute.
 Run

 	./dprobe --help

-to get the extensive usage information.
+to get the detailed usage information.

-This is an atypical Diderot example because it is not a single program, but a generator/compiler for programs, based on the various command-line options to `dprobe`, which is a `python3` program.
-The other example most similar to this is [`vimg`](../vimg), but that only knows about 2-D scalar data, and only knows how to compute one of a preset number of expressions on it.
-The variety of things that `dprobe` can do and act on require generating new programs, because currently various elements and properties of Diderot programs must be known at compile time (rather than being learned at run-time):
+This is an atypical Diderot example because it is not a single program, but a generator/compiler (written in Python) for Diderot programs, according to the various command-line options to `dprobe`.
+The other example most similar to this is [`vimg`](../vimg), but that only knows about 2-D scalar data, and only knows how to compute one of a preset number of expressions.
+The variety of things that `dprobe` can do requires generating new programs, because currently various elements and properties of Diderot programs must be known at compile time (rather than run-time):

 * The input image dimension
 * (Tensor) shape of values in input image (e.g. `[]` for `real` or `[3]` for `vec3`)